gear-foundation/gear-wiki/docs/gear/actor-model.md

 Actors are independent, they never share any state and just exchange messages with each other.

 Using the Actor model approach gives a way to implement Actor-based concurrency inside programs (smart-contracts) logic.
 It can utilize various language constructs for asynchronous programming (Futures and async-await in Rust).

+## Async/await support

+Unlike classes, actors allow only one task to access their mutable state at a time, which makes it safe for code in multiple tasks to interact with the same instance of an actor.

+Asynchronous functions significantly streamline concurrency management, but they do not handle the possibility of deadlocks or state corruption.
+To avoid deadlocks or state corruption, async functions should avoid calling functions that may block their thread.
+To achieve it, they use an await expression.

+Currently, the lack of normal support of async/await pattern in the typical smart contracts code brings a lot of problems for smart contract developers.
+Actually, achieving better control in a smart contract program flow is actually more or less possible by adding handmade functions (in Solidity smart contracts).
+But the problem with many functions in a contract is that one can easily get confused - which function can be called at which stage in the contract's lifetime.

+Gear natively provides arbitrary async/await syntax for any programs.
+It greatly simplifies development and testing and reduces the likelihood of errors in smart contract development.
+Gear API also allows to use synchronous messages by simply not using await expression if the logic of the program requires it.